Trebacz/Glasshousestore/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 </blockquote>

-= About HikeForce.com =
+= About XAdapter.com =

-HikeForce creates quality WordPress/WooCommerce plugins that are easy to use and customize.
+XAdapter creates quality WordPress/WooCommerce plugins that are easy to use and customize.
 We are proud to have thousands of customers actively using our plugins across the globe.

 == Installation ==